Thean Hou Temple: Chinese Temple In Kuala Lumpur, Malaysia

 Thean Hou Temple is a colorful Chinese temple in Kuala Lumpur, Malaysia, with some awesome architecture.

-It’s a contemporary building (1980s), but it has all of the classic features that make Chinese cultural objects so cool.This guide will explain how you can get there, and everything you need to know before you go!
+It’s a contemporary building (1980s), but it has all of the classic features that make Chinese cultural objects so cool.This travel guide will explain how to get there, and everything you need to know before you go!

 What To Expect